-California governor opposes new tax in statewide TV ad
+California governor opposes tax on rich in statewide TV ad

 California law lets voters bypass the state Legislature to pass their own laws at the ballot box, typically resulting in several measures each year.
 It’s not unusual for governors to campaign for or against these measures.
 But it’s somewhat rare for governors to appear in TV ads speaking directly to voters about an issue not related to their own election campaigns.

-“No one has more credibility on this issue than the goveronr,” said Matt Rodriguez, campaign manager for the No on 30 campaign.
+“No one has more credibility on this issue than the governor,” said Matt Rodriguez, campaign manager for the No on 30 campaign.
 “I think you’re going to find the voters of California trust Gavin Newsom on what is the best way to go about addressing climate change.”

 Newsom is being challenged in his re-election campaign this year by Brian Dahle, a little-known Republican state senator who hasn’t yet raised enough money to wage a strong statewide campaign.
 Free from the pressure of a well-funded challenger, the Newsom campaign has so far been spending its money on ads in other states that criticize the Republican governors of Florida and Texas.